 - See the State Department's travel website for Worldwide Caution, Travel Warnings, and Travel Alerts.

 - Follow us on Twitter and Facebook and visit the Embassy’s website.

 - See traveling safely abroad for useful travel tips.

 Local Laws & Special Circumstances

 Criminal Penalties: You are subject to local laws while in Lebanon.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Persons violating Lebanese laws, even unknowingly, may be expelled, arrested without bail for extended periods, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Lebanon can be significant, and convicted offenders can expect long jail sentences and heavy fines.
 In Lebanon, the authorities may take you in for questioning if you don’t have your passport or other identification documents with you at government checkpoints.
-People taking pictures of certain buildings have been detained for questioning for hours by Hizballah.
+In certain areas, taking photos of buildings or other infrastructure has drawn negative attention, occasionally resulting in detention and questioning.
 In Lebanon, driving under the influence could land you immediately in jail.
-A U.S. passport does not exempt U.S. citizens from local laws; all law-breakers are subject to relevant punishment, such as arrest or prosecution, regardless of citizenship.
+A U.S. passport does not exempt U.S. citizens from local laws; all law-breakers are subject to punishment, such as arrest or prosecution, regardless of citizenship.